 => Question of performance...

 Of course, a redesign must bring improvements, otherwise it would be a failed redesign.
-The following image proves that the site has gained in performance.
+The following image shows that the site has improved in performance.

-Before redesigning, with the BeTheme, I did a speed test on the site of Google Page Speed.
+Before redesigning, with the BeTheme, I did a speed test on the Google Page Speed.
 The result was not pretty: 27/100 in mobile version and 34/100 in desktop version!

-Then, the WP Rocket plugin was simply activated, a couple of options were checked and then a new performance test: 55/100 in mobile and 64/100 in desktop.
+Then, the WP Rocket plugin was simply activated, a couple of options were checked and then another performance test: 55/100 in mobile and 64/100 in desktop.
 It's much better...

 We are still far from 100/100 but the user experience has already been improved and the site has almost doubled in performance/speed, the operation seems rather conclusive.

-You will then have to refine all this and eventually add a plugin like Imagify to lighten the images of the site and gain a few more microseconds of page loading.
+You will then have to refine all this and possibly add a plugin like Imagify to lighten the images of the site and gain a few more microseconds in page loading.

-We know when we start a redesign but we can't really predict when it will be completed, because a site must constantly evolve...
+You know when you are starting a redesign but you can't really predict when it will be completed, because a site must constantly evolve...

-There are always things to do, things to be done areas of improvementThis is essential for your site to grow along with your business.
+There are always things to do, things to be done improvements to be madeThis is essential for your site to grow with your business.

-In my practical case, I'm not yet satisfied with the result, there is still work to do, especially in the mobile/tablet version...
+In my practical case, I am not yet satisfied with the result, there is still work to be done, especially in the mobile/tablet version...
 But that's what's exciting: always improving, always evolving!